Camp Lejeune Water Contamination

 What Happened at Camp Lejeune?

 For over three decades, the drinking water at Camp Lejeune Marine Corps Base was contaminated with toxic chemicals including trichloroethylene (TCE), perchloroethylene (PCE), benzene, and vinyl chloride.
+TCE and PCE are industrial solvents that have been linked in scientific studies to kidney cancer, bladder cancer, leukemia, Parkinson's disease, and other serious conditions.

 An estimated 1 million military and civilian personnel were exposed to these carcinogenic substances through drinking, bathing, and cooking with the contaminated water.
 The Camp Lejeune Justice Act of 2022 now provides a path to justice for victims.